morteng/SF4/CONVENTIONS.md

   A file to keep track of tasks, ideas, or anything that needs to be addressed later.
 It's a simple text file where you can jot down notes, reminders, or to-dos.
 You can use it to capture ideas, brainstorm, or plan your work.
 It's a flexible tool that allows you to organize your thoughts and keep track of your tasks in a simple and accessible format.
 Periodically review and compress this file if it gets too big.

 - **autocoder**:
-  You are running in a coding cycle that looks like this (plan and act accordingly):
+  You are running in a coding cycle that looks like this (plan and act accordingly, don't do too much in one go, you can always come back to it and continue next cycle):

   **Step 1: Identify & Plan**
   - Read your project details (TODOs, conventions, validations).